-- Theoretical course - PDF course material (in English) supplemented by a printed version for face-to-face courses. - Online courses are dispensed using the Teams video-conferencing system. - The trainer answers trainees' questions during the training and provide technical and pedagogical assistance. - Practical activities - Practical activities represent from 40% to 50% of course duration. - Code examples, exercises and solutions - For remote trainings: - One Online Linux PC per trainee for the practical activities. - ▶ The trainer has access to trainees' Online PCs for technical and pedagogical assistance. - QEMU Emulated board or physical board connected to the online PC (depending on the course). - Some Labs may be completed between sessions and are checked by the trainer on the next session. - For face-to-face trainings: - One PC (Linux ou Windows) for the practical activities with, if appropriate, a target board. - One PC for two trainees when there are more than 6 trainees. - For onsite trainings: - An installation and test manual is provided to allow preinstallation of the needed software. - The trainer come with target boards if needed during the practical activities (and bring them back at the end of the course). - Downloadable preconfigured virtual machine for post-course practical activities

-At the start of each session the trainer will interact with the trainees to ensure the course fits their expectations and correct if needed
+- Theoretical course - PDF course material (in English) supplemented by a printed version. - The trainer answers trainees' questions during the training and provide technical and pedagogical assistance. - Practical activities - Practical activities represent from 40% to 50% of course duration. - o Code examples, exercises and solutions - o One PC (Linux ou Windows) for the practical activities with, if appropriate, a target board. - One PC for two trainees when there are more than 6 trainees. - For onsite trainings: - An installation and test manual is provided to allow preinstallation of the needed software. - The trainer come with target boards if needed during the practical activities (and bring them back at the end of the course). - Downloadable preconfigured virtual machine for post-course practical activities - At the start of each session the trainer will interact with the trainees to ensure the course fits their expectations and correct if needed